nidhaloff/igel/docs/README.rst

     $ docker run -it --rm -v $(pwd):/data nidhaloff/igel fit -yml 'your_file.yaml' -dp 'your_dataset.csv'

-- Alternatively, you can create your own image locally if you want:
+- Alternatively, you can create your own image locally if you want to:

 You can run igel inside of docker by first building the image: